 Last week one of our vCenter went down because of the machine certificate got expired and it took some time to find out the issue so I thought it will be helpful to show the options to verify the certificate and make sure to enable the alarm.

-Since the certificate as expired most of the services will fail to work properly since it cannot function/use the certificate it is assigned to use.
+Since the certificate was expired most of the services got to fail and it cannot function/use the certificate it is assigned to use.

 In our case, we are unable to vMotion because the service to vMotion (vmware-sps) is unable to connect to vpxd due to “server certificate chain not verified.”